easazade/faker_x/CONTRIBUTING.md

 Now that we want to add the Datasource we should decide whether we want to add it as a global datasource or only for a specific locale. if we add it as a global DataSource it will be available for all generated locales. all global DataSources are marked green in Resources and Localizations in docs.

-For example DataSource `ipv4` for resource `internet` is defined globally. that means resource `internet` have a getter method `ipv4`, for all locales.
+For example DataSource `ipv4` for resource `internet` is defined globally.
+That means resource `internet` has a getter method `ipv4`, for all locales.

 ```dart
 final i1 = FakerX.localized.fa_ir.internet.ipv4;